davidlimacardoso/containerIntro/README.md

 # ABOUT THIS PROJECT

-This project contains the resources below:
+This project is a DevOps training, making a infraestructure and containerized applications, contains the resources below:

 - RabbitMQ
 - MySQL